brainrot69420/medical-image-converter/README.md

 ## 🌲 Repository directories tree
 ~~~
 /
-|--- script                 -> Contains the last code of the script
+|--- script                    -> Contains the last version code of the script
 |
+|--- investigation             -> Material of investigation
+|   |--- interesting-facts     -> Contains various information related to DICOM.
-|--- initial-prototype      -> Contains the initial script from which the project arose.
+|   |--- initial-prototype     -> Contains the initial script from which the project arose.
+|   |--- about-windowing       -> Documents how windowing works in DICOM images.
 |
-|--- about-windowing        -> Documents how windowing works in DICOM images.
-|
+|--- assets
-|--- dicom-series-000001    -> Contains a dicom images series for tests.
+|   |--- dicom-series-000001   -> Contains a dicom images series for tests.
-|
-|--- interesting-facts      -> Contains various information related to DICOM.
 ~~~